-The Internet and the Social Media changed everything.
+The Internet and Social Media changed everything.

 Time flows faster, and yet we have less time to do anything.
-Patience and “having time” is no longer something we can relate to.
+Patience and “having time” are no longer something we can relate to.
 Everything can be done faster, from our minds to the world in a few hours, sometimes even less.

 Our memory has changed as well.
 It’s shorter.
 While we keep thinking of the future, we tend to slowly abandon the past, forgetting what we’ve done one, or two weeks ago.
 We don’t need to remember it; the Internet does it for us.
 A massive historical archive of all we’ve done.

 But here’s the tricky part.
 Unlike our own memory, the Internet is an open archive for all to see.
 Someone is always watching our memories, what we’ve created in the past, and admiring it.
-And potentially copying it.
+And possibly copying it.

 What usually happens, is that someone finds a “memory” they like, they copy it and make it their own.
 “They found it on the Internet”, so it’s free to use and for free.
 Perhaps you won’t even notice until it’s already happened, if you’re lucky enough to find out, or someone finds out.
 But it’s too late: your primary right on what you created is lost.
 The moral right of authorship.
 Even worse if it’s done for money: someone will earn from your creations and stealing the profit from you.